DavidFricker/CleanJson/README.md

 # CleanJson
 A simple wrapper around PHP's JSON functions giving a simple approach to error checking on decode.

+## Example
 All methods are static so an example useage would be as follows:

-## Example
 ````
 <?php
   if(Json::decode("{}", false) === false)
   {
     // string does not contain valid JSON data.
+    echo Json::get_error_message();
   }
 ?>
 ````